Blue-Green Algae

 • Do not fish where algal scum is present

-• Shower off with soap and water after swimming in lakes and river ways
+• Shower off with soap and water after swimming in lakes, rivers, and ponds

 • Do not let your dog drink water where an algae bloom is present